-Udacity Collaborates with Microsoft to Launch Machine Learning Engineer for Microsoft Azure Nanodegree Program - Express Computer
+Udacity collaborates with Microsoft to launch Machine Learning Engineer for Microsoft Azure Nanodegree Program - Express Computer

 According to Glassdoor, an ML engineer earns an average annual salary of INR 1,102,000.
 Hence, the Machine Learning Engineer for Microsoft Azure Nanodegree program can be instrumental in transforming the career trajectory of relevant professionals.

 Microsoft Azure is a cloud platform that has more than 200 products and services, to build, run and manage applications with the tools and frameworks of your choice.
 These services include databases, analytics, machine learning, IoT, blockchain and more.
-Over 85% of Fortune 500 companies use Azure.
+Over 85 per cent of Fortune 500 companies use Azure.

 Azure Machine Learning is an enterprise-grade machine learning service to build and deploy models.
 Using Azure ML, data scientists and ML engineers can accelerate the end-to-end machine learning lifecycle of building, training and deploying ML models.
 Additionally, students enrolled in Udacity’s Machine Learning Engineer for Microsoft Azure Nanodegree program are able to use hands-on Microsoft Azure Labs to complete their learning objectives.